Back

 Benzyl alcohol can cause allergic reactions.

-Benzyl alcohol is associated with a risk of severe side effects, including breathing problems (called "choking syndrome") in young children.
-Do not use in newborns (under 4 weeks of age) unless recommended by your doctor.
+Benzyl alcohol is associated with a risk of serious side effects, including breathing problems (called “choking syndrome”) in young children.
+Do not use in newborns (up to 4 weeks of age) unless recommended by your doctor.

 Do not use for more than one week in young children (under 3 years of age) unless recommended by your doctor or pharmacist.

-Ask your doctor or pharmacist for advice if you are pregnant or breast-feeding, as large amounts of benzyl alcohol can build up in your body and cause an unwanted reaction (called 'metabolic acidosis').
+Ask your doctor or pharmacist for advice if you are pregnant or breast-feeding, as large amounts of benzyl alcohol can build up in your body and may cause a side effect (called “metabolic acidosis”).

-Ask your doctor or pharmacist for advice if you have kidney or liver disease, because large amounts of benzyl alcohol can build up in your body and cause an unwanted reaction (called 'metabolic acidosis').
+Ask your doctor or pharmacist for advice if you have kidney or liver disease, because large amounts of benzyl alcohol can build up in your body and may cause a side effect (called “metabolic acidosis”).

 3. How to use Amoxiclav